iriskhunting/semester2-week3/session-1/task3/act3.md

 **Gradescope autograding of C code**

-To autograde we first have to compile the submitted code before testing.
+When we submit C code to Gradescope the autograder first has to compile the submitted code before testing.

 Test your code "hello1.c" with the "Classwork 2.3 - practice test" submission autograder
 - Submit correct code